Bringittocode/fastify-mop/README.md

 # fastify-mop
-create a long live connection between your application and mysql in fastify. this is not mysql pool.
+create a long live connection between your application and mysql or postgresql in fastify. this is not sql pool.

 this package helps you to manage auto reconnection.

-you still have the complete features of mysql in nodejs except for mysql pool
+you still have the complete features of mysql or postgresql in nodejs except for pool

 ## INSTALLATION
 > npm i @bringittocode/fastify-mop@latest

 ## FEATURES

-* One library rule them all... i.e you can use any mysql module with this library to manage connection.
+* One library rule them all... i.e you can use any mysql module with this library to manage connection also support postgresql.
 * Auto reconnection if connection timeout or an error occured
-* You still have all the method of [MYSQL2](https://www.npmjs.com/package/mysql2) except for pool.
+* You still have all the method of [MYSQL2](https://www.npmjs.com/package/mysql2) and [postgresql](https://www.npmjs.com/package/pg) except for pool.
 * You have an event to listen on if connection failed or successful

 ## USAGE